mina5alaf/Weather-Journal_app/README.md

 ## Project Description

-weather jornal site the get and post data from web api
+weather jornal site that get and post data from web api

 ## Technology used